Zimbabwe: Alarming clampdown on basic freedoms ahead of elections

 Since November 2012, at least five police raids of NGO offices have been conducted and dozens of human rights defenders unlawfully detained.
 Many are appearing in the courts on trumped-up charges that are widely considered to be politically motivated.

-Though the prosecution of human rights defenders doesn’t necessarily result in convictions, they effectively paralyze the organizations through regular court appearances of the leaders; draining finances through high legal fees; and generating fear of long term imprisonment.
+Though the prosecution of human rights defenders doesn’t necessarily result in convictions, they effectively paralyse the organizations through regular court appearances of the leaders; draining finances through high legal fees; and generating fear of long term imprisonment.